Edwinliby/Diary_APP/README.md

 # Diary App

-A simple app that you can use to add your daily journals.
+A simple app that you can use to add your daily journals. **Work In Progress**